Alcohol And The Young Adult’s Brain

 The hippocampus governs short and long-term memory formation and helps facilitate learning.
 Like the prefrontal cortex, it isn’t yet fully formed in a young adult brain.
 Alcohol can poison the nerve cells, damaging and even destroying them, stunting the growth of the hippocampus and short-circuiting memory development.
 Studies have shown that adults who were heavy drinkers in adolescence have trouble recalling newly learned information and forming long-term memories.

-Still other studies have found a reduction in white matter in the brains of people who participated in binge drinking at a young age.
-The white matter is essential to the brain’s messaging system functioning optimally -- it connects the areas of gray matter which is where information is processed.
+Still, other studies have found a reduction in white matter in the brains of people who participated in binge drinking at a young age.
+The white matter is essential to the brain’s messaging system functioning optimally — it connects the areas of gray matter which is where information is processed.
 Poor connections mean the brain isn’t as efficient.
-And scarier yet is the fact that all research points to these changes in the brain being irreversible.
+And scarier yet is the fact that all research points to these changes in the brain is irreversible.

 Because alcohol’s effect is so much more powerful in a young developing brain, people who begin drinking at an early age are far more likely to become alcoholics or have problems with alcohol later in life.
 Research has found that in kids who began drinking before age 14, nearly half became dependent on drinking at some point later in life.
 In contrast, less than ten percent of people who begin drinking at age 21 or older develop dependency issues.